Investigating Topological Order using Recurrent Neural Networks: Results

-The extrapolation confirms the existence of a non-zero TEE whose value is close to $\gamma' = \ln(2)$ within error bars.
-Note that the sub-region we use to compute the TEE is half of the torus, namely a cylinder with two disconnected boundaries~\footnote{Note that this choice allows minimizing the boundary size as opposed to a square region in the bulk.
+Interestingly, we note that the subregion we use to compute the TEE in Fig.~\ref{fig:renyi2_tc}(a) is half of the torus, namely a cylinder with two disconnected boundaries~\footnote{Note that this choice allows minimizing the boundary size as opposed to a square region in the bulk.
 This feature is desirable since the swap operator used to estimate the second Renyi entropy~\cite{RNNWF} becomes very small, and thus more sensitive to statistical errors when the boundary increases for a quantum system satisfying the area law.}.
-As shown in Ref.~\cite{Quasiparticle2012}, the use of this geometry means that the expected TEE becomes state-dependent and given by
+As shown in Ref.~\cite{Quasiparticle2012}, the use of this non-contractible geometry means that the expected TEE becomes state-dependent and given by